rospogrigio/airbnk_cloud/README.md

-# Airbnk lock homeassistant integration
+# Airbnk lock cloud-based HomeAssistant integration

 Cloud control of Airbnk smart locks that are supported by Airbnk (now WeHere) app.